Looney Tunes: Licensing and ownership

 Starting in 1960, the cartoons were repackaged into several different TV programs that remained popular for several decades before being purchased by Turner Broadcasting System.
 Turner's Cartoon Network reran the cartoons from its launch in 1992 until 2004, again from 2009 until 2017, and making a temporary return in April 2023 to celebrate WB's 100th anniversary.
 The Looney Tunes Show (not to be confused with the 2010s animated series of the same name), an early 2000s anthology produced by Warner Bros.
 Animation for the network, was broadcast from 2001 to 2004.
 The show featured shorts from the original Looney Tunes and Merrie Melodies theatrical series.
 As of 2025, classic cartoons continue to air on CN's sister channels Boomerang and Discovery Family and are licensed to Weigel Broadcasting-owned MeTV.
 Starting in 2024, the classic cartoons began airing on MeTV's sister channel MeTV Toons.

 Public domain status

 Five dozen Looney Tunes and Merrie Melodies shorts from before 1944 have fallen into the American public domain and are thus freely distributed through various unofficial releases.
-All shorts from 1930 and 1931 and most shorts from 1932 are believed to be in the public domain due to non-renewal.
+All shorts from 1930 are in the public domain due to copyright expiration.
+All shorts from 1931 and most shorts from 1932 are believed to be in the public domain due to non-renewal.
 The earliest short with a known copyright renewal is Ride Him, Bosko! from 1932.